-Log in, and you’ll be taken immediately to a page that shows your ABA member info.
-Go to the top of the page, hover over “Online Publications,” then click on “Birding.”
-That will take you to a page with covers from all the recent issues of Birding.
+Log in, and you’ll be taken to a page with covers from all the recent issues of Birding.
 Click on the April 2015 cover, with the Lazuli Bunting photographed by Marie Read.
+Open the magazine, and start reading!

 For example, let’s click on p.
 22. There you’ll find the complete text of a special feature on the 50 interviews we’ve carried on the pages of Birding.
 All the images, too.
 Same thing with our regular “Milestones” feature.
 Just click on p.
 12, and there you are: all the text and all the images from the print version of the April 2015 Birding.